Introduction

 module.sayName(); // 'i say my name! i say my name better!'

-flag can be set to true to make
+The optional classOnly flag can be set to true to make

 a class without any event or